CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 (a) All disciplinary matters will be dealt with in accordance with Bowls England Regulation 9 (Misconduct)

-entitled to have any part of the annual membership fee refunded and must return any property belonging to The Association or external bodies forthwith.
+(b) Should any member be expelled; the former member shall not be entitled to have any part of the annual membership fee refunded and must return any property belonging to The Association or external bodies forthwith.

 16. MEMBERS’ INDEMNIFICATION OF THE MANAGEMENT COUNCIL

-16.1 In pursuance of the authority vested in the Council by members of the Association, members of the Council are entitled to be indemnified by the members of the Association against any liabilities properly incurred by them or any one of them on behalf of the Association wherever the contract is of a duly authorised nature or could be assumed to be of a duly authorised nature and entered into on behalf of the Association.
+16.1.
+In pursuance of the authority vested in the Council by members of the Association, members of the Council are entitled to be indemnified by the members of the Association against any liabilities properly incurred by them, or any one of them, on behalf of the Association wherever the contract is of a duly authorised nature or could be assumed to be of a duly authorised nature and entered into on behalf of the Association.

-(a) Indemnity Clause
+Indemnity Clause

-“Each member of the Association shall (to the extent that such person is not entitled to recover under any policy of insurance) be entitled to be indemnified out of all funds available to the Association which may lawfully be so applied against all costs, expenses and liabilities whatsoever [reasonably] incurred by such person in the proper execution and discharge of duties undertaken on behalf of the Association arising therefrom, or incurred in good faith on the purported discharge of such duties.”
+“Each member of the Association shall (to the extent that such person is not entitled to recover under any policy of insurance) be entitled to be indemnified out of all funds available to the Association which may lawfully be so applied against all costs, expenses and liabilities whatsoever[reasonably] incurred by such person in the proper execution and discharge of duties undertaken on behalf of the Association arising therefrom, orincurred in good faith on the purported discharge of such duties.”
+“Save in any such case where any such costs, expenses and liabilities arise in connection with any negligence, default, breach of duty or breach of trust.”

 16.2.
-The limit of any individual members’ indemnity is this respect shall be a sum equal to one year’s subscription at the then current rate of that category of membership unless The Committee has been authorised to exceed such limit by a General Meeting of the Association.
+The limit of any individual members’ indemnity in this respect shall be a sum equal to one year’s subscription at the then current rate of that category of membership unless The Council has been authorised to exceed such limit

 The Association shall ensure that no member, volunteer, employee or job applicant receives less favourable treatment on grounds of age, disability, race, ethnic origin, nationality, colour, parental or marital status, religious belief, social status, sexual orientation or political belief.
 The Association shall ensure that everyone who wishes has an equal opportunity to participate in the sport of bowls at all levels and in all roles.

-18.DISSOLUTION OF THE ASSOCIATION
+18. DISSOLUTION OF THE ASSOCIATION

 18.1 If, at any General Meeting of the Association a resolution be passed calling for the dissolution of the Association, the Secretary shall immediately convene a Special General Meeting to be held no less than one month thereafter, to discuss and vote on the resolution.

 18.2.
-If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present, the Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Association and discharge all debts and liabilities of the Association.
+If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present, the Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the

 18.3.
-If, upon the winding up or dissolution of the Association, assets remain after the satisfaction of all its debts and liabilities and property whatsoever, the same shall be paid to or distributed equally amongst the fully paid-up members of the Association at the point of dissolution.
+If, upon the winding up or dissolution of the Association, assets remain after the satisfaction of all its debts and liabilities and property whatsoever, the same shall be paid to or distributed equally amongst the fully paid-up

 Rev: